 What to Pack

-With the weather ranging between 50 and 70s degrees fahrenheit, I knew layering would be the key to packing.
-Keeping with my capsule wardrobe, I packed 9 pieces
+With the weather ranging between 50 and 70s degrees Fahrenheit, I knew layering would be the key to packing.
+Keeping with my capsule wardrobe, I packed nine pieces.

 Bottoms: Black Jean Pants | Blue Denim Shorts